Show 13 – Podcasting

 Tom’s view was that podcasting is a long form format, something you can listen to on a walk or the commute, although Neville stressed the fact that you can, of course, listen to podcasts whilst doing other things, unlike video or the written word.
 In that respect, it’s no different to radio, which as the latest RAJAR figures will show, is listened to more than ever in the UK.

-The link to radio is something we also covered in that podcasting would appear to be far more popular in the US than in the UK, which, in Neville’s opinion, is because the UK has excellent radio programming, but that’s not the case in the US, which drove the popularity of podcasting there as people looked for alternative audio content to listen to.
+Podcasting appears to be far more popular in the US than in the UK, which, in Neville’s opinion, is because the UK has excellent radio programming, [listen to our show about the power of radio] but that’s not the case in the US.
+This therefore drove the popularity of podcasting there as people looked for alternative audio content to listen to.

 With regards to the question of how brands can get involved in podcasting, Neville believes it all comes down to what the goals are.
 For example, is it simply to generate brand exposure or perhaps be seen as a subject matter expert?
 However, one of the issues that may arise, is that many brand owners may have unrealistic expectations due to the huge exposure that Mailchimp gained from sponsoring the incredibly successful ‘Serial’, which has arguably created a resurgence in podcasting.